Manthara: Rebuked by Shatrughna

 Manthara appears only once in the Ramayana after Rama's banishment.
 Having been rewarded by Kaikeyi with costly clothing and jewels, she is walking in the palace gardens when Bharata and his half-brother Shatrughna come upon her.
 Seeing her, Shatrughna flies into a violent rage over Rama's banishment and assaults her murderously.
 Kaikeyi begs Bharata to save her, telling Shatrughna that it is a sin to kill a woman and that Rama would be furious with them both if he does such a thing.
 He relents and the brothers leave, while Kaikeyi attempts to comfort Manthara.

 After Rama's coronation

 When Rama came to Ayodhya with Sita and Lakshmana after 14 years of exile, Rama was made the king of Ayodhya.
 After coronation of Rama, Rama and Sita gifted jewels and clothes to their servants.
-Than, Rama asked Kaikeyi that where is Mantahra.
+Then, Rama asked Kaikeyi that where is Manthara.
 Then, Kaikeyi is told that Manthara is very sorry for her act and for 14 years she has been waiting for Rama to apologize to him.
 Rama went to a dark room where Manthara was lying on the floor.
 Seeing Lakshmana, Sita and Rama, she apologized for her treachery and Rama forgave her.